How to Use iPad as Your Second Monitor

 Are gestures available when I use the iPad as a second monitor?

 Unfortunately, you won’t be able to use the touchscreen like you are used to.
 However, swipe gestures are still available.
-Users can scroll by using two fingers, swiping left for undo, etc. Of course, once you connect your Mac to an iPad, you will get Sidebar controls that will help you use your iPad as a second monitor.
+Users can scroll with two fingers, swipe left for undo, etc. Of course, once you connect your Mac to an iPad, you will get Sidebar controls that will help you use your iPad as a second monitor.

 Can I use the iPad as usual while it is connected to Mac?